TheCelestialMarauder/EventHorizon/GDD/story.md

 - **Dialogue**:

-  - Alex Harper: to herself "Just a few more parts, and we should be able to get Vela back online.
+  - **Alex Harper**: to herself "Just a few more parts, and we should be able to get Vela back online.
 Hang in there, Vela.
 We're in this together."

 As Alex scours the ship for the necessary parts, she can't shake the feeling that there's more to the Prodigium's story than meets the eye.
 With each discovery, she grows more determined to uncover the truth behind the chaos that has consumed the vessel.